folospior/prussianroulette/README.md

 # pussianroulette
 Ever wanted to play *russian roulette* on your PC?
 Now you can!
-With russian roulette, you can make sure you're anxious about what happens on your PC at all times!
+With pussianroulette, you can make sure you're anxious about what happens on your PC at all times!
 # Requirements
 - Windows 8.1 or above
 - Python 3.11 installed